 It is also possible to fly direct to other international airports around the country, including Laoag International in Northern Luzon or Clark International at Angeles City, and make your way from there to Manila either on a domestic flight or overland.

+By Sea.
 Travel by sea is possible between Mindanao in the south Philippines and parts of Malaysia and Indonesia.
-However reports by US,UKand Australian governments have warned against all travel to that part of the country due to recent terrorist activity and the threat of kidnapping.
+However reports by US,UK and Australian governments have warned against all travel to that part of the country due to recent terrorist activity and the threat of kidnapping.

+Tricyles.
 Essentially these are a motor-bike and side-car.
 They are the least expensive method of transportation and great for short trips in the city—where they are usually found.

-These are modified jeeps left over from World War II and are the most popular form of transportation in The Philippines, especially for short hops.
+Jeepneys.
+These are modified jeeps left over from World War II and are the most popular form of transportation in the Philippines, especially for short hops.
 You can hail a jeepney just like you would a taxi.

-Usually used for longer trips in The Philippines rather than Jeepneys or tricyles which are used for short trips.
-Buses are cheap but be aware that there are air-conditioned and non-air-conditioned buses—and you will pay more for an air-conditioned bus.
+Buses.
+Usually used for longer trips in the Philippines rather than Jeepneys or tricyles which are used for short trips.
+Buses are cheap but be aware that there are air-conditioned and non-air-conditioned buses—and might want to pay more for an air-conditioned bus.

-One of the more expensive modes of transportation in The Philippines they are convenient and plentiful.
+Taxi.
+One of the more expensive modes of transportation in the Philippines, taxis are convenient and plentiful.
 Ensure you use a bona-fide taxi, know where your destination is located and that the meter is on.